See site map Here.

 Will alcohol be served onsite?

-Alcohol can be purchased inside event headquarters at Lago Bar & Grill.
+Alcohol can be purchased inside Lago Bar & Grill.
 Patrons must be 19 years of age or older to purchase alcohol.
 Proof of ID is required.

 Where will everything take place?